Category: 1970

 Runner Up – Nothdurft Tool, Detroit, Michigan

-A single to right field by second baseman George Goodchild who was returning to action after a six week layoff because of a broken arm, produced the deciding run as the Raybestos Cardinals annexed the national men’s softball championship for the second straight year with a 3-2 victory over Nothdurft Tool in Jack Russell Stadium.
+A single to right field by second baseman George Goodchild who was returning to action after a six-week layoff because of a broken arm, produced the deciding run as the Raybestos Cardinals annexed the national men’s softball championship for the second straight year with a 3-2 victory over Nothdurft Tool in Jack Russell Stadium.

-Left fielder Al Yaeger set the stage for the tie breaking socre in the tournament finale when he singled with one out in the decisive sixth inning.
+Left fielder Al Yaeger set the stage for the tie breaking score in the tournament finale when he singled with one out in the decisive sixth inning.
 After Don Benedict broke for second base with a 1-0 count on Goodchild and moved up to third on a while pitch by Nothdurft Tool’s pitching ace Bonnie Jones for his game winning hit.

 • MVP – John Anquillare, Raybestos Cardinals